modeset/-deprecated-utensils/WIP.md

 - Really test out the order of sass files and where there are issues
 - Look at all Todo items within each component
 - Better tools for documentation (generation, behavior, and styles)
-- Would it be better to use underscore for most things or stick with `$`?
-- Check for disabled states on some components and disable interactions if true
+- Check for disabled states on components and disable interactions if true
 - Should it be visually.shown/visually.hide? (how is this working on focus states?)
+- standardize file naming structure

 ## Togglables
 - Make Togglable lighter weight